loreddev/x/tinyssert/README.md

 ## License

-The `assert.go` file and package is distributed under the terms of both the [Apache License (Version 2.0)](./LICENSE-APACHE) and the [MIT license](./LICENSE-MIT), at your option.
+The `tinyssert.go` file and package is distributed under the terms of both the [Apache License (Version 2.0)](./LICENSE-APACHE) and the [MIT license](./LICENSE-MIT), at your option.
 You may use and/or copy the contents of the file, without removing the original license and copyright notice, as required by the licenses.